sensaura-public/sensaura-public.github.io/_drafts/senshub-architecture.md

 ---
 title: SensHub Architecture
 category: senshub
+cover: logos/csharp.png
 ---
 I pushed a lot of [SensHub](/pages/senshub/about.html) related code to the [public repository](https://github.com/sensaura-public/senshub) today.
 This update includes a plugin framework, the internal HTTP server, MQTT integration as well as refactoring the messaging system.
 It's not yet in a state where it can be used *in the wild* but it is several steps closer to that goal.
 The overall architecture is fairly settled now so this seems like a good opportunity to describe it and cover some of the implementation details.

 ## Deployment Targets